owos02/c-visual-assert/README.md

 It is possible to change the colors.
 Due to the nature of terminals you are limited to the ![ANSI escape characters[]()](https://en.wikipedia.org/wiki/ANSI_escape_code#Select_Graphic_Rendition_parameters)

+### Formatting

+Left/Right Offset are used for changing spacing between fillers. fillerSymbol is used for the filling character.

 Changing colors works as follows:
 > `c_visual_assert_::ANSI_Colors::FAILURE = "35"; // Changes the color to Magenta`